Knowledge Transfer and Innovation Fund full guidance

 - other necessary costs required for the successful delivery of the project

-Eligible costs will fall mainly under the running costs of the cooperative project and on direct costs of specific projects linked to detailed approved plans.
+For innovation projects, eligible costs will fall mainly under the running costs of the cooperative project, dissemination of learning, and on direct costs of specific projects linked to detailed approved plans.

 The co-operation measure can cover five types of cost: